namtoki/English/memo/meeting.md

 > the **Sound Dose** feature hasn’t been officially confirmed yet, and it’s probably not going to be included.
 >
 > But
 > I’m asking about it here just in case.
+> and
+> this is an interesting answer.
+> to be honest,
+> it depends on what exactly this feature involves,
+> but either way,
+> I think a 3rd party would be needed.
 >
-> So,
+> and
-> the exact specs for **Sound Dose** haven’t been decided yet,
+> You guys said 'Yes,'
 > but
-> if they do get finalized, I think the main question will be whether it’s possible to implement it or not.
+> does that mean it can be achieved using a 3rd party solution,
+> or
+> are you saying it can be done through an in-house implementation?
 >
+> And
+> is this something that's theoretically possible,
-> So
+> or
-> Kuroishi-san, do you have any other inputs?
+> do you have some experience of implementing it before?

 Power
 > Let's move on to Power